 Huta Gurgur is a favorite destination of agro-tourism, mainly incense harvesting.
 It is one of the villages in Dolok Sanggul Subdistrict, Humbahas.
-Huta Gurgur is about 6 hours from Medan.
+Huta Gurgur is about 6 hours from Medan, but only 1 hour from the nearest airport (by car).
 To see it on the map, click here.

 What to Expect

 At some point, you will need to walk into the incense plantation.
 Bring your boots or similar shoes.
 Phone signals are most likely not available in this area.
 So, if you have to make some phone calls before getting deeper into the plantations, do so.

 Next point of interest: